 Atlanta, Georgia June 1st 2010 – awaiting my lipo procedure

-Browsing Facebook I saw a pic of a friend that I had not seen in a long time.
+Browsing Facebook I came across a pic of a friend I had not seen in a long time.
 She looked fabulous.
 Her body had drastically changed was tight, toned and slightly muscular.
-I sent her a Facebook message asking for her remedy and she responded with her personal trainer’s contact info.
-I met with the trainer and decided to give him a try…..liposuction never happened and 6 months later….my body, my mind and my life were brand new!
+I sent her a Facebook message asking for her remedy and she responded with her fitness coach’s contact info.
+I met with this coach and liposuction never happened.
+6 months later….my body, my mind and my life were brand new!

 |Measurements in inches||Date: June 2010||Date: December 2010|

 What did I learn and what did it take for me to transform my body and life?

 - MOST Important lesson – It takes one being obsessed about something in order for them to do what it takes.
 I say this because only after I really really wanted to look different and was willing to do anything, was I willing to PAY for the lipo (that never happened) or the coach.
 In 2008 had anyone asked me to pay someone to help me I would have vehemently refused because I felt I could do it on my own.
 No one warned me that weight loss is one of those things that requires more than being resourceful.
 It requires guidance from a very well informed and experienced person.
 Once i decided that it was extremely important for me to look like “the girl on the magazine covers” – these are the words i told my coach – then I was willing to invest $400 a month for expert help.